awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-replica.md

 ## Replica Ownership<a name="network-replicas-replica-ownership"></a>

 When a peer creates a replica and binds it to the session replica manager, that peer becomes the owner of the replica\.
 Each replica can be owned by only one peer\.
 The replica owner is the only peer on the network that has the authority to change the state of the replica\.
 For example, it can change the chunks' datasets or directly execute its RPCs\.
 Any state changes performed on a proxy replica are considered invalid and do not propagate throughout the session\.
 RPCs can be called on a proxy replica, but the calls are forwarded to the owner for confirmation before they can be executed\.
 Once this confirmation is given, the RPC is sent to all proxies and also executed locally by the peer\.
-If the master replica denies the execution, no peers receive the RPC call\.
+If the primary replica denies the execution, no peers receive the RPC call\.

 ### Changing Ownership<a name="network-replicas-replica-ownership-changing"></a>